enriqueforner/openuem-docs/docs/03-Introduction/06-nats.md

 - Enable/disable an agent
 - Ask an agent to run a report
-- Start the VNC proxy and set the password for the session
+- Start the VNC proxy and set a password for the session
 - Deploy a package to an endpoint
 - Create a request to send an email
+- Send configuration profiles to be applied by the agents
-- Update an agent/server with the latest OpenUEM release
+- Update an agent/server with the latest OpenUEM release...

 OpenUEM is ready to use a NATS cluster which should contain 3 or 5 servers.
 When you install the OpenUEM component you'll be asked if you want to use a cluster.